 What is generalised essential telangiectasia?

-Generalised essential telangiectasia is characterised by the following:
+Generalised essential telangiectasia is characterised by the following features:

 - Red or pink dilated capillary blood vessels, usually less than 0.2mm in diameter in a lacework or branch-like pattern

-- Most often occur on the feet, ankles and lower legs but may appear on the trunk and upper body parts such as hands and arms
+- Most often found on the feet, ankles and lower legs but may appear on the trunk and upper body parts such as hands and arms

 - When pressure is placed on the affected sites, blanching occurs temporarily before blood refills the space

-- Usually symptomless but tingling or numbness has been reported
+- Usually symptomless but tingling or numbness may arise.

 It is very difficult to remove the telangiectases of generalised essential telangiectasia.
-Patients whom are self-conscious may use cover-up cosmetics or self-tanning lotions to hide the telangiectases.
+Patients who are self-conscious may use cover-up cosmetics or self-tanning lotions to hide the telangiectases.

 They are usually unresponsive to sclerotherapy.
-Recently, various vascular lasers (frequency-doubled Nd-YAG, copper bromide and pulse-dye lasers) have shown promise in the treatment of generalised essential telangiectasia.
+Recently, various vascular lasers (frequency-doubled Nd-YAG, copper bromide and pulsed-dye lasers) have shown promise in the treatment of generalised essential telangiectasia.